sherpal8/React-Redux-App/README-api.md

 - Web server: WebPack
 - Generating index.html: WebPack
 - Loading change on save: WebPack
+- Testing as an important part of the code using Jest and Enzyme

-All above done with one command with npm scripts i.e. `npm start`
+All above done with one command with npm scripts i.e. `npm start`.
 Also, a basic React application was created, with relevant components.
 Redux was used for a better understanding of immutable state management.

 ## json-server

 This api was used to create a mock api for more rapid local development.
+The server is accessed via port 3001 @ `locahost:3001`

-# To run a build:
+## To run a build version:

-To run a build version of the application, simply do this:
+To run this application, simply do this:

 - fork the repository to your GitHub account
 - then `git clone`
-- cd into the folder called `React-Redux-Part1`
+- cd into the folder called `React-Redux-App`
-- once inside the folder, simply run `npm init`
+- once inside the folder, simply run `npm install`
 - then, run this command: `npm run build`

 It has been configured set that the build version will run in your localhost on port 8080.
 Feel free to open `http://localhost:8080/` on your browser and explore the App and to interact with it.

+## To run dev version:

+Simply run `npm start`.
+Access App on browser via `localhost:3000`

+## Finally:

+Testing has been used in this project utilising Jest and Enzyme.